Yash-Handa/COI-Creator/README.md

-# Express-Dev-Env
+# COI-Creator

-The development environment for Express with Front end boiler plates

 >## The app is made using Express generator(v 4.16.0) with handlebars and runs on port 1998

 ## Environment Variables

-One of the best way to keep your secret keys, api keys, DB username and passwords safe and together is to store them in a `.env` file use it to manipulate node's `process.env` variable.
-This template also adopts this approach.
-Follow the steps below:

-1. locate the `.env.set` file in bin folder i.e., `./bin/.env.set`
-2. change the filename from `.env.set` to `.env`
-3. Add all your secret keys, api keys, DB username and passwords in this file.
+1. Add all your secret keys, api keys, DB username and passwords in this file.
-4. These keys will be then set to nodes env variable (follow the format: `DB_NAME = "~"` and replace ~ with key values.)
+2. These keys will be then set to nodes env variable (follow the format: `DB_NAME = "~"` and replace ~ with key values.)
-5. To access these values in a file use: see **Config object** below.
+3. To access these values in a file use: see **Config object** below.

 >note: `.env` files contain crucial information and are **not uploaded to GitHub**